-A Rambo prequel is brewing from Millennium Media (The Expendables), who has enlisted the services of Jalmari Helander (Big Game), a director best known for his celebrated 2022 Finnish action film, Sisu.
+The anctipated Rambo prequel is currently in production in Bangkok, Thailand from Millennium Media/Lionsgate (The Expendables), who enlisted the services of Jalmari Helander (Big Game), a director best known for his celebrated 2022 Finnish action film, Sisu.

-Titled John Rambo, the film – scribed from Rory Haines and Sohrab Noshirvani (Black Adam) – will serve as the origin story of America’s favorite one-man army, set during the Vietnam War (via World of Reel).
+Titled John Rambo, the film – scribed from Rory Haines and Sohrab Noshirvani (Black Adam) – serves as the origin story of America’s favorite one-man army, set during the Vietnam War (via World of Reel).

 The iconic franchise started with 1982’s First Blood and peaked into a worldwide phenomenon with 1985’s Rambo: First Blood Part II.
 Then came 1988’s Rambo III, 2008’s Rambo (aka Rambo 4) and finally, 2019’s Rambo: Last Blood (aka Rambo 5).